CliMA/ClimaCoupler.jl/experiments/SlabLand/README.md

 ## **Coupler**

 ### 1. Formulation
-- we're using our sequential coupler, which is described here
+- we're using our sequential coupler, which is described [here](https://clima.github.io/CouplerMachine/dev/timestepping/)
 ### 2. Surface Flux Handling
 1. Flux calculation
     - function `calculate_land_sfc_fluxes(_...)` is defined in `coupler/surface_fluxes.jl`, and is used for:
-        - the Atmos Robin boundary condition calculation (see above)
+        - the Atmos boundary condition calculation (see above)
         - for surface flux accumulation (next point).
     - it is called by Atmos, which is assumed to be the model with the shortest timestep.
 This means that the fluxes are only calculated once and are consistent with Atmos's time stepping.

 2. Flux accumulation
-    - In order to integrate fluxes in time consistently with the Atmos time stepper, we define a new prognostic variable `F_ρθ_accum` whose source function accumulates the fluxes, so that $F\_ρθ\_accum = \int F_{tot} dt$
+    - In order to integrate fluxes in time consistently with the Atmos time stepper, we define a new prognostic variable `F_ρθ_accum` whose source function accumulates the fluxes by integrating them in time, so that $F\_ρθ\_accum = \int F_{tot} dt$.

             @inline function source!(atmos_model::ModelSetup, _...)
                 source.F_ρθ_accum = calculate_land_sfc_fluxes(atmos_model, _...)
             end

 3. Flux / state storage and communication
-    - the coupler stores 2 fields:
+    - the coupler stores fields:
-        - `EnergyFluxAtmos` which collects `F_ρθ_accum / Δt` calculated and accumulated in Atmos (with $Δt$ denoting the period of the coupling cycle), and is called by land for its $T_{sfc}$ equation
+        - `BoundaryEnergyFlux` which collects `F_ρθ_accum / Δt` calculated and accumulated in Atmos during the Atmos part of the coupling cycle (with $Δt$ denoting the period of the coupling cycle), and is called by land for use in its $T_{sfc}$ equation
-        - `LandSurfaceTemperature` which collects the state of the slab Land model, namely $T_{sfc}$ and is called by atmos when calculating surface fluxes
+        - `LandSurfaceTemperature` which collects the state of the slab Land model, namely $T_{sfc}$, and is called by atmos when calculating surface fluxes

 ## **Tests**